xiaoyang-sde/knowledge-base/docs/algorithm-design/01-stable-matching.md

 ## Extension

-All executions of the algorithm yeild the same matching that each man ends up with the best possible partner.
+All executions of the algorithm yield the same matching that each man ends up with the best possible partner.
 If a woman w is a valid partner of a man m if there's a stable matching that contains the pair $(m, w)$.
 If no woman whom m ranks higher than w is a valid partner of his, w is the best valid partner.
 However, in the stable matching, each woman is paired with her worst valid partner.